Feingold syndrome is characterised by the combination of:

 A:Complete destruction of the capital femoral epiphysis wit...

-Hurler syndrome is one of the mucopolysaccharidosis (MPS type I).
+Hurler syndrome is one of the mucopolysaccharidoses (MPS type I).

 It carries an autosomal recessive inheritance and manifests in the first years of life.
-It is clinically characterised by mental retardation, corneal clouding, deafness and cardiac disease, with death resulting in first decade of...
+It is clinically characterised by mental retardation, corneal clouding, deafness and cardiac disease, with death resulting in the first decad...

 Hutchinson syndrome is limping and irritability due to skeletal metastases from neuroblastoma.

 A hybrid lesion in paediatric chest radiology refers to a combination of a congenital pulmonary airways malformation (CPAM) and a pulmonary sequestration (most commonly extralobar).
 It falls under a type of bronchopulmonary foregut malformation.
 Due to more sophisticated imaging, they are increa...